-Proposed use of Net Proceeds as disclosed in the Prospectus the Third Change Revised allocation of unused Net Proceeds (the Third Change in UOP) Revised allocation of unused Net Proceeds after Third Change in UOP Reasons for the revised use and allocation of Net Proceeds (the Third Change in UOP) Expand into the PRC market through acquisitions or establishment of subsidiaries 12,500 12,500 Acquisitions and development of subsidiaries in the PRC for green building certification and environmental consultancy services for which the target company has operations in both Northern and Southern China.
+Proposed use of Net Proceeds as disclosed in the Prospectus Use of Proceeds (as revised by the Second Change in UOP) HK\$'000 Unused Net Proceeds up to 20 December 2019 (before the Third Change in UOP) HK\$'000 Revised allocation of unused Net Proceeds (the Third Change in UOP) Revised allocation of unused Net Proceeds after Third Change in UOP HK\$'000 Reasons for the revised use and allocation of Net Proceeds (the Third Change in UOP) Expand into the PRC market through acquisitions or establishment of subsidiaries 12,500 12,500 Acquisitions and development of subsidiaries in the PRC for green building certification and environmental consultancy services for which the target company has operations in both Northern and Southern China.
 7,800 The revised use of proceeds is to better reflect the Company's current direction of expansion.
 The allocation of proceeds is adjusted downward because the valuation of target company was less than expected and upon negotiations with the counterparties, it was agreed that less equity interest will be acquired under the revised capital injection and equity transfer agreement signed on 18 December 2019 in relation to an acquisition of and capital injection in ("Acquisition") 35% equity interest of a target company (namely Beijing Dashi Derun Energy Technology Co.
 Ltd. (北京達實德潤能源科技有限公司)) at the total consideration of RMB7,000,000 (equivalent to approximately HK\$7,700,000).
-Acquisition and development of subsidiaries in Hong Kong for acoustics and lighting business 3,000 - - Further expand and develop the Group's services to ESG and further strengthen and expand the Group's in- house team of professional staff 2,176 - - Provide funding for the Group's working capital and other general corporate purposes 1,868 - Transferred from the origina purpose of expanding into the PRC market through acquisitions or establishment of subsidiaries.
-1 4,700 The Board is of the view that the unutilised net proceeds of approximately of HK\$4.7 million originally allocated to expand into the PRC market through acquisitions or establishment of subsidiaries shall now be better utilised to meet the current needs on financial activities of the Group.
+Acquisition and development of subsidiaries in Hong Kong for acoustics and lighting business 3,000 - - - - Further expand and develop the Group's services to ESG and further strengthen and expand the Group's in- house team of professional staff 2,176 - - - -

+Proposed use of Net Proceeds as disclosed in the Prospectus Use of Proceeds (as revised by the Second Change in UOP) Unused Net Proceeds up to 20 December 2019 (before the Third Change in UOP) HK\$'000 Revised allocation of unused Net Proceeds (the Third Change in UOP) Revised allocation of unused Net Proceeds after Third Change in UOP HK\$'000 Reasons for the revised use and allocation of Net Proceeds (the Third Change in UOP) Provide funding for the Group's working capital and other general corporate purposes 1,868 Transferred from the original purpose of expanding into the PRC market through acquisitions or establishment of subsidiaries.
+4,700 The Board is of the view that the unutilised net proceeds of approximately of HK\$4.7 million originally allocated to expand into the PRC market through acquisitions or establishment of subsidiaries shall now be better utilised to meet the current needs on financial activities of the Group.
 The re-allocation of the unutilised net proceeds could provide a better allocation of cash resources and strategic planning on working capital allocation and future investment opportunities.
 The proposed change is in line with the business strategy of the Group and will meet the financial needs of the Group more efficiently.
 It will also enhance the flexibility in the financial management of the Company.
 Total 19,544 12,500 12,500